Isaac Luginaah

 • D. Kosmack (Current) The legalization of non-medical cannabis: A story told by Ontario print media

-• Q. Talbot (Current) Understanding the Challenges and Resilience among Visible Minority Essential Workers
+• Q. Talbot (2023) Understanding the Challenges and Resilience among Visible Minority Essential Workers

 • E. Batung (2021) Climate Change Vulnerability and Perceived Resilience Among Smallholder Farmers in the Upper West Region of Ghana